harishbhashyam06/project/README.md

 ### 9.2 Distortions You Tested

-You tested each model under:
+we tested each model under:

 1. **Gaussian Noise**
 2. **Blur**